Markelle Fultz adding to DeMatha's NBA tradition

 Many of DeMatha’s former players come back to the school during the summer to work out.
 When DeMatha’s current players see those workouts, it’s easier to sell the the Stags’ system.
 The Stags have three players currently in the NBA: Jerami Grant, a forward with the Oklahoma Thunder; his brother, Jerian Grant, a forward with the Chicago Bulls; and Victor Oladipo, a forward with the Thunder.

-“When Jerami was going through during his time off from Notre Dame, he lived in L.A. for a little bit with this uncle (former NBA Player Horace Grant) and he spent some time with Victor (who was then with the Magic) down in Orlando, but the bulk of that time, he spent every single morning here to work out.
+“When Jerian was going through during his time off from Notre Dame, he lived in L.A. for a little bit with this uncle (former NBA Player Horace Grant) and he spent some time with Victor (who was then with the Magic) down in Orlando, but the bulk of that time, he spent every single morning here to work out.
 This was while school was going on and in the summer.
 The greatest thing about that is when the kids came to school, they saw him faithfully working out and they’d stop.
 He was in here, killing himself.
 It was amazing to watch.
 That was a key moment for a lot of our players in the last two or three years.”

 DeMatha’s basketball tradition is unrivaled, partly because of the stability of its coaching staff.
 For the past 60 years, there have been two head coaches — Jones, who also is a coach with USA Basketball, for the past 15 years and the legendary Morgan Wooten before that.
 Part of that tradition is players have to wait their turn to star.
 Only a handful of players, no matter how talented, started as freshmen for the Stags.
 Adrian Dantley and Danny Ferry were two of the rare exceptions and Notre Dame signee D.J.
 Harvey is the first player under Jones to start for the varsity all four years.